-Corporate Business Flan and Budget
+Corporate Business F

-water sector, there is currently no established framework including guidelines and criteria for the development and evaluation of projects utilizing a PPP structure/arrangements.
+water sector, there is currently no established framework including guidelines and criteria for the

+development and evaluation of projects utilizing a PPP structure/arrangements.

 Objective

-Given the absence of such a framework, the goal of this task is to establish PPP Project guidelines/criteria for the development and evaluation of water sector projects.
+Given the absence of such a framework, the goal of this task is to establish PPP Project

+guidelines/criteria for the development and evaluation of water sector projects.

-This framework is intended to inform and guide the relevant water sector stakeholders of the requirements for the development and implementation of PPP projects.
+This framework is intended to inform and guide the relevant water sector stakeholders of the

+requirements for the development and implementation of PPP projects.

 Scope

 To develop the necessary guidelines through a collaborative and consultative process.

 Prepare and promulgate approved guidelines.

 Start Date FY 2024/25

 End Date TBD

 Project Title NWC Regional, Seasonal Tariff & Asset Base Proxy Study

 Project Number WT-2021-0002

 Sector Water & Sewerage

-Project Description The OUR aims to engage consultants to examine the relevance and application of regional and seasonal rates to NWC's tariff.
+Project Description The OUR aims to engage consultants to examine the relevance and application of regional and

+seasonal rates to NWC's tariff.
 Additionally, the issue of NWC's asset base is complex.
+In this

-In this regard, a study of a suitable proxy for rate-making purposes is necessary.
+regard, a study of a suitable proxy for rate-making purposes is necessary.

 Start Date 2024 January

 End Date 2024 September

 Project Title National Irrigation Commission (NIC) Tariff Review - NIDP

 Project Number WT-1923-0103

 Sector Water & Sewerage

 Project Description The National Irrigation Commission (NIC) is the leading provider of irrigation water in Jamaica.
+The

-The NIC is expected to supply service at an economic rate based on new tariff on each year.
-Over the period 2006 to 2013 the NIC submitted a number of rate applications for which the Office gave its approval for four schemes.
+NIC is expected to supply service at an economic rate based on a new tariff for each year.
+Over the

+period 2006 to 2013 the NIC submitted a number of rate applications for which the Office gave its

+approval for four schemes.

 Start Date Timeline is externally driven

 End Date Timeline is externally driven

-Droject Title I muse access of a significant state of the si
+D

-Project Title Project Number NWC 2022 Rate Review WT-2021-0001
+Project Title NWC 2022 Rate Review

+Project Number WT-2021-0001

-Sector W1-2021-0001 Water & Sewerage
+Sector Water & Sewerage

 Project Description In 2019 December the OUR issued the NWC Interim Determination Notice.
-This was with the expectation that NWC would submit an application in time for new rates to be approved 24-month
+This was with the

+expectation that NWC would submit an application in time for new rates to be approved 24-

-later.
-However, the NWC has indicated that it plans to submit its application in 2022 December.
+months later.
+However, the NWC has indicated that it plans to submit its application in 2022

-Start Date 2023 January
+December.